Sterling Silver Patina- What Does it Mean and What Does Patinated Sterling Silver Look Like?

 Does Plated Sterling Silver Patinate?

-Note: sterling silver can be plated with gold that’s thinner than 2.5 microns.
-In that case gold plating might not fully protect sterling silver and then patination can happen.
+Sterling silver can be plated with gold that’s thinner than 2.5 microns.
+In that case gold plating might not fully protect sterling silver and then uneven patination happens.

 Sterling Silver vs Fine Silver- Which Metals Patinates More?